Melbourne: Economy

-The Economist Intelligence Unit ranks Melbourne as the fourth most expensive city in the world to live in according to its worldwide cost of living index in 2013.

 Tourism

 Melbourne is the second most visited city in Australia and the seventy-third most visited city in the world.
 In 2018, 10.8 million domestic overnight tourists and 2.9 million international overnight tourists visited Melbourne.
 The most visited attractions are Federation Square, Queen Victoria Market, Crown Casino, Southbank, Melbourne Zoo, Melbourne Aquarium, Docklands, National Gallery of Victoria, Melbourne Museum, Melbourne Observation Deck, Arts Centre Melbourne, and the Melbourne Cricket Ground.
+The State Library of Victoria is the fourth most visited in the world.
 Luna Park, a theme park modelled on New York's Coney Island and Seattle's Luna Park, is also a popular destination for visitors.
 In its annual survey of readers, the Condé Nast Traveler magazine found that both Melbourne and Auckland were considered the world's friendliest cities in 2014.
-The magazine highlighted the connection the city inhabitants have to public art and the many parks across the city.
-Its high liveability rankings make it one of the safest world cities for travellers.
+Melbourne's laneways and arcades are of particular importance for the city's tourism–Hosier Lane attracted one million visitors in each year prior to the COVID pandemic.
+The laneways of Melbourne have been gentrified and now include prominent displays of street art, which attracts international tourists.
+Melbourne is considered one of the safest world cities for travellers.

+Melbourne has a renowned culinary scene that attracts international tourists.
+Lygon Street, which runs through the inner-northern suburbs of Melbourne, is a popular dining destination with an abundance of Italian and Greek restaurants that date back to earlier European immigration of the city.
+Food festivals are of particular popularity in Melbourne, many of which are held during early autumn, earning this period the nickname "mad March".
+The most well-known of these events, the Melbourne Food and Wine Festival, takes place over the course of ten days and began in 1993.Melbourne is also home to many annual events and festivals.
+The Melbourne International Comedy Festival is held every year in March through to April.
+Established in 1987, it is one of the three largest international comedy festivals in the world.
+Other notable festivals and events include the Melbourne Flower and Garden Show, the Melbourne International Jazz Festival, the Melbourne Royal Show and the Midsumma Festival.

 Demographics

-According to the 2021 Australian Census, the population of the Greater Melbourne area was 4,917,750.

-Although Victoria's net interstate migration has fluctuated, the population of the Melbourne statistical division has grown by about 70,000 people a year since 2005.
-Melbourne has now attracted the largest proportion of international overseas immigrants (48,000) finding it outpacing Sydney's international migrant intake on percentage, as well as having strong interstate migration from Sydney and other capitals due to more affordable housing and cost of living.

-In recent years, Melton, Wyndham and Casey, part of the Melbourne statistical division, have recorded the highest growth rate of all local government areas in Australia.
-Melbourne is on track to overtake Sydney in population between 2028 and 2030.
+Melbourne is projected to overtake Sydney as Australia's most populous city sometime between 2032 and 2046.

 After a trend of declining population density since World War II, the city has seen increased density in the inner and western suburbs, aided in part by Victorian Government planning, such as Postcode 3000 and Melbourne 2030, which have aimed to curtail urban sprawl.
 As of 2018, the CBD is the most densely populated area in Australia with more than 19,000 residents per square kilometre, and the inner city suburbs of Carlton, South Yarra, Fitzroy and Collingwood make up Victoria's top five.